emmanuelbernard/emmanuelbernard.com/blog/2012-08-01-i-succumbed-to-the-cult-of-vi.md

 - stay in insert mode (sort of the normal mode of any other editor) for the shortest period of time.
 Text manipulation is mostly done in command mode.
-So always come back to comamnd mode.
+So always come back to command mode.
 - _vi_ is very regular, operations are made of an action and a move.
   The action describes what you want to do, and the move is about what the action will influence.
-On top of that, you can add a multiplier to repeat the operation several time.
+On top of that, you can add a multiplier to repeat the operation several times.

 So when you learn a new move or a new action, you can compound them to the ones you know already and create new operations for free.